cyberrumor/ammo/README.md

 refresh                                       Reload configuration and files from disk. vanilla                                       Disable all managed components and clean up.
 ```

-# Usage with Fomods
-- Download the mod to your ~/Downloads folder.
-- install the mod with `install <index>`.
-- Select configuration options with `configure <index>`.
-- Follow the install wizard.
-  - You can use 'next' and 'back' to change pages.
-  - You can select an option with <index>
-  - Attempting to advance past the last page with 'next' will complete the configuration.
-- Activate your mod with `activate mod <index>`
-- Activate any associated plugins with `activate plugin <index>`
-- `commit` to make changes persist.

 # Disclaimer
 - I waive all liability.
 Use at your own risk.